-- sites with approved residential development that have not begun construction before the start of the projection period on June 30, 2023; - vacant and underutilized sites with general plan land use designations and zoning that allow for additional housing development; - sites within the Central Clovis Specific Plan and Loma Vista Specific Plan; - sites within the Northwest Urban Center that are included in the Willow-Shepherd Northeast Prezone and Willow Corridor RHNA Annexation, which were annexed into the city in 2023, including the Heritage Grove City Center Villages Master Plan, and the "Urban Center" portion of the Heritage Grove Development Co.
-Specific Plan, and one other site outside of those plan areas; - sites within near-term annexation areas, which include areas within the Northwest Urban Center, including in-progress and future Phase 1a and Phase 1b of phases of the Heritage Grove Development Co.
-Specific Plan that are anticipated to initiate the annexation process in 2024; - other near-term annexation areas, including Wilson TM-6343, which is anticipated to be annexed in 2024, and one other site, TM6205 - Shepherd North, located outside the Northwest Urban Center, where annexation is currently underway; and - a projection of accessory dwelling unit (ADU) construction.
+- sites with approved residential development that have not begun construction before the start of the projection period on June 30, 2023; - vacant and underutilized sites with general plan land use designations and zoning that allow for additional housing development; - sites within the Central Clovis Specific Plan and Loma Vista Specific Plan; - sites within the Willow-Shepherd Northeast Prezone and Annexation, which were annexed into the city in 2023, including the Heritage Grove City Center Villages Master Plan, and the "Urban Center" portion of the Heritage Grove Development Co.
+Specific Plan; - sites within Phase 1a and Phase 1b of the Heritage Grove Development Co.
+Specific Plan that are anticipated to initiate the annexation process in 2024; - other near-term annexation areas, including Wilson TM-6343, which is anticipated to be annexed in 2024, and TM6205 Shepherd North where annexation is currently underway; and - a projection of accessory dwelling unit (ADU) construction.